 Australian Pulse Bulletin

-Lupins are affected by several foliar fungus diseases, Lupin anthracnose (LA), Sclerotinia stem rot (SSR) and Botrytis grey mould (BGM).
-Others including Brown spot (Pleiochaeta setosa) and Phomopsis (Diaporthe toxica) are best managed by rotating paddocks to non-host crops, using resistant varieties or fungicide seed dressings.
+Lupins are affected by several serious foliar fungus diseases including Lupin anthracnose (LA) and Sclerotinia stem rot (SSR).
+Others including Brown spot (Pleiochaeta setosa) and Phomopsis stem blight (Diaporthe toxica)are best managed by rotating paddocks to non-host crops, using resistant varieties or fungicide seed dressings and rarely cause economic damage.

-Pulse Australia have Minor Use Permits from APVMA to help growers manage LA and SSR disease in lupin crops, and these are shown in the table below along with all the currently registered products.
+Pulse Australia have Minor Use Permits from APVMA to help growers manage LA and SSR disease in lupin crops in some states, and these are shown in the table below along with all the currently registered products.

 Decisions need to be made such as when to start the spray program and how often to spray, depending on the varietal resistance, the prevailing weather conditions and the potential yield of the crop.

-Fungal disease control is based on protection rather than curing.
-The first fungicide spray must be applied as early as necessary to minimise the establishment of the disease.
-Additional sprays are required if the weather conditions favour the disease.
+Fungal disease control is based on protection of crops rather than curing existing outbreaks.
+The first fungicide application must be applied as early as necessary to minimise the establishment of the disease.
+Additional applications are required if the weather conditions favour disease establishment.

-Fungicides remain effective for approximately 10-14 days, but keep in mind that all new growth after spraying is unprotected.
+Fungicides remain effective for approximately 10-14 days, but keep in mind that all new growth after application is unprotected.

-The need for repeated fungicide sprays depends on the amount of unprotected growth, the amount of rainfall since spraying and the likelihood of a further extended wet period.
-Unprotected crops can drop leaves and lose over 50% in yield.
+The need for repeated fungicide application depends on the amount of unprotected growth, the amount of rainfall since spraying and the likelihood of a further extended wet period.

 Seasonal conditions have varied widely across Australian cropping areas.
 After a very hot and dry summer in many regions and variable autumn break for sowing crops, conditions in many regions have become cold and dry, with frosty mornings.
-In Qld and Northern NSW drought conditions have prevailed with record low rainfall and virtually no winter crops sown.
-South Eastern NSW has had some reasonable rainfall, but below average, and crops are progressing slowly.
-In South West NSW though many crops are suffering moisture stress and are well below average.
-Victoria and South Australia also have had below average conditions but at least have had enough rainfall to get crops established reasonably well.
+In Central Qld conditions have been favourable for crop establishment, but Southern Qld and Northern NSW drought conditions have prevailed since 2017 in many areas, with prospects for winter crops again below average.
+South-eastern NSW has had some reasonable rainfall, slightly below average, and crops are progressing slowly.
+In South-West NSW though many crops are suffering moisture stress and are well below average.
+Victoria and South Australia have experienced average conditions to start but have had reasonable mid-season rainfall to get crops established well.
 Further rain will be needed in spring to finish these crops.
-In Western Australia the southern and eastern grain belts have had good conditions.
-These conditions have meant that diseases have not been favoured even though many need only limited moisture to infect crops (heavy dew may provide enough moisture).
+In Western Australia the southern and eastern grain belts have again had a dry start, similar to 2018, but recent rainfall has improved prospects.
+These conditions have meant that diseases need to be monitored closely in many regions.
 Monitoring needs to be continued through the different growth stages of the crop.
 With good access for ground sprayers this year, allowing for high water rates and canopy penetration, timely fungicide application will give the crop the best chance of a high yield.

 For more detailed information on disease management: